Busayo/Portfolio-HTML-CSS/README.md

 # Portfolio-HTML-CSS
 First Portfolio(HTML and CSS) - Code along

-Portfolio project hosted on AWS S3 with a ccontinuous integration pipeline to Github Actions.
+Portfolio project hosted on AWS S3 with a continuous integration pipeline to Github Actions.